veraposeidon/labelme2Datasets/README.md

     # install in non-editable mode, so that you can use the package, but cannot modify it
     #python setup.py install
    ```

+#### simply use PyPI

+I also published a PyPI package named [labelme2datasets](https://pypi.org/project/labelme2datasets/).

+you can just use `pip3 install labelme2datasets` to install this package.

+if the baseline in this project not work for your datasets, you can install in develop mode, and modify the code by your own.

 <p align="right">(<a href="#top">back to top</a>)</p>